 - Preheat the oven to 325°F, and line a baking sheet with a silicone baking mat or parchment paper.

-- Drop the cookie dough into 15 rounded scoops onto the prepared sheet using a spoon and spatula, and flatten to the desired thickness and width using a spatula.
+- Drop the cookie dough into 15 rounded scoops onto the prepared sheet using a spoon and spatula, and flatten to ⅜" thick using a spatula.
 Gently press the remaining miniature chocolate chips into the tops.
 Bake at 325°F for 9-11 minutes.
 Cool on the pan for 10 minutes before turning out onto a wire rack.

 Notes